 The defining characteristic of these approaches is that they are developed as the result of an ongoing conversation between a student, his or her academic mentor, and the Pre-Health advisor, who provides advice based on the recommendations of the Pre-Health Committee – a group of professors from various disciplines who make it their job to pay attention to acceptance trends for various medical schools and disciplines.

 Eckerd graduates have been successful in gaining admission to medical schools.
-From the Classes of 2016, 2017 and 2018, Eckerd graduates have been accepted to top medical schools (M.D. programs) including Harvard University and Mayo Clinic School of Medicine.
+From the last few graduating classes, Eckerd graduates have been accepted to top medical schools (M.D. programs) including Harvard University and Mayo Clinic School of Medicine.

 - Drexel University